| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 A major issue in fuel bundle design is horizontal mechanical stability and rigidity because the overall fuel bundle height of 8.0 m is much greater than its width (.2715 m or 0.3286 m).
 Hence, the mechanical design of the fuel bundles is important to ensure that during fabrication, transport, installation and operation the fuel bundles do not bend, warp or otherwise deform.
 Such bending or warping might potentially cause a jam in the vertical sliding of a movable fuel bundle within the surrounding matrix of fixed fuel bundles.

-In operation each movable fuel bundle's weight is borne by the 8.625 inch OD fuel bundle support pipe which sets the amount of the movable fuel bundle's insertion into the matrix of fixed fuel bundles.
+In operation the weight of each movable fuel bundle is borne by the 7.625 inch OD fuel bundle support pipe which sets the maximumm amount of the movable fuel bundle's insertion into the matrix of fixed fuel bundles.
 The movable fuel bundle travel is limited at the bottom by its 1.1 m of projecting support pipe length after an allowance of 0.4 m for the grating, support pipe to grating clearance and support pipe adapter plates.

 SUPPORT PIPE BENDING RESISTANCE: